 Early dismissals are considered tardies.
 Picking a scholar up from school prior to the 3:30 p.m. dismissal time is counted as a tardy.
-TLA will not release scholars prior to the end of the school day without a parent/guardian signing the scholar out either in person or by telephone call to the school office.
+TLA will not release scholars prior to the

 TRANSPORTATION

 TLA will provide transportation to and from school if the scholar lives one or more miles from the school and resides in the City of Beloit.
 Routes, pick-up times, drop-off times, and locations will be developed and shared before the start of school.